JohannesOehm/FhirExtinguisher/README.md

 ## How does this work?
 This project is a simple WebServer, that connects to a FHIR server and forwards the requests.
-This way you can use all the FHIR filtering options provided by the server.
-For each resource in the resulting bundle, a FHIRPath expression is evaluated.
+This way you can use all the FHIR REST API filtering options provided by the server.
+For each resource in the resulting bundle, a [FHIRPath](http://hl7.org/fhirpath/) expression is evaluated.

 ![image](img/Concept.png)

 All parameters are forwarded as they are, except:
 * `__columns` Must be `name:expression,name2:expression2`.
-Name might be followed by options like `@join(" ")` and `@explode`, which control how to handle multiple returned results by the FHIR path expression. `@join` concats the strings into a single cell with a delimiter of your choice, while explode will create multiple rows for the element.
+Name might be followed by options like `@join(" ")` and `@explode`, which control how to handle multiple returned results by the FHIRPath expression. `@join` concats the strings into a single cell with a delimiter of your choice, while explode will create multiple rows for the element.
 * `__limit` By default, the FhirExtinguisher automatically fetches the next bundle.
 This way you can limit the number of resources processed.
 * `__csvFormat` Is not implemented yet.
 Change the output format.